-- Cut the top of the persimmons and scoop out the flesh, leaving the outer layer of skin behind.
+- Cut the top off of the persimmons and scoop out the flesh and place it in a large bowl, leaving the outer layer of skin behind.

-- In a mixing bowl, use two forks to mash the persimmon flesh into a puree (or blend it in a blender or food processor).
+- Use two forks to mash the persimmon flesh into a puree (or blend it in a blender or food processor).

 - Stir the melted butter into the mashed persimmons.

 - Mix in the baking soda and salt.
 Stir in the sugar, egg, and vanilla extract.
 Mix in the flour.